Drill Down in Blazor Pivot Table Component

 NOTE

-This feature is built-in and occurs every time when expand or collapse action is done for better performance.
+This feature is built-in and works automatically every time you expand or collapse data, making the pivot table faster and more efficient.

 Drill position in the Blazor Pivot Table